Cross City Air Force Station: Closure

 With the Air Commando units moving out at the end of 1944, the flying mission wound down at Cross City AAF and it was used as an auxiliary airfield of the Air Technical Service Command facilities at Alachua AAF.
 The airfield remained open, mostly seeing transient training aircraft from various training bases in Florida and South Georgia.
 The number of personnel was also reduced, being reassigned to other bases.

 In January 1945, Third Air Force sent down orders to close the facility, and it was placed on inactive status on 1 February 1945.
 Jurisdiction of the airfield was transferred to Air Technical Service Command (ATSC), whose mission was the transfer of any useful military equipment to other bases around the country.
 Under ATSC, buildings and equipment were sold and any useful military equipment was transferred to other military bases across the United States.
-The base was declared as surplus in 1946 and was turned over to the War Assets Administration (WAA) for disposal and return to civil use.
+The base was declared surplus in 1946 and was turned over to the War Assets Administration (WAA) for disposal and return to civil use.
 After the war, the airfield was returned to civil control and the Cross City Airport was re-established.